2lian/Motion-Stack/docs/source/manual/api.rst

     After completing the previous step ":ref:`own-node-label`", modify your node ``src/moonbot_zero/moonbot_zero/lvl1.py``.

-Overloading
+Overwriting
 ^^^^^^^^^^^

 By importing the motion stack default node of lvl1 :py:class:`motion_stack.ros2.default_node.lvl1`, you can overwrite parts of it with the code you need.

-This python file:
+The following example python file:
-    - Overloads :py:meth:`.JointNode.__init__` to add a timer and publisher
+    - Overwrite :py:class:`.lvl1.DefaultLvl1`\ ``.__init__()`` to add a timer and publisher
-    - Makes a new callback for the timer, moving each joint in a sinusoidal motion.
+    - Makes a new callback for the timer, moving each joint in a sinusoidal motion (this emulates a subscriber or something receiving data).
     - Overwrites :py:meth:`.DefaultLvl1.publish_to_lvl0`, it now also publishes every command on a string topic ``display_angle_command``.

 .. literalinclude:: ../../../src/moonbot_zero_tuto/moonbot_zero_tuto/lvl1.py